Nixy Newport 10'6"

 You would think a board so lightweight (9kgs) could be prone to a bit of flex or easily affected by wind, but we found the 33” width and 6” thickness proved to make a concrete board that defies the laws of physics and floats you like a dream.
 The reason behind the strange combination of it being lightweight but still solid is due to the technology used in the manufacturing of the board which we explain further down.

-Paddling with the included paddle is on the average side but that’s easily improved by upgrading and we’ve included our recommendations down below in the “Paddle” section.
+Paddling with the included paddle is on the average side but that’s easily improved by upgrading, and we’ve added our recommendations down below in the “Paddle” section.
 Though for the price and everything else you get, it’s not something we’re not going to cry about.

 All of the fins are removable which is a rare find on most iSUP’s!
 This means if you’re an intermediate you can switch around your fin setup to get the absolute most out of paddle!